concourse/s3-resource/README.md

 * `use_v2_signing`: *Optional.* Use signature v2 signing, useful for S3 compatible providers that do not support v4.

+* `disable_multipart`: *Optional.* Disable Multipart Upload. useful for S3 compatible providers that do not support multipart upload.

 ### File Names

 One of the following two options must be specified: